nkuz/BRBA/README.md

 * box 5 Contains information about the business on the event page.
 On mockup: slide 7, has business name, date of event and blurb.

+### Buttons
+2 button varieties exist on the stylesheet in 3 different sizes each.
+To use, add one of the following classes to your button.
+* button-small-green: Text is size of a default p element.
+As of right now, use for "Add an Event", "RSVP", "Upload Logo", "Upload Flyer", "Search" and "Apply" buttons.
+* button-med-green: Text is size of a default h3 element.
+Use for "Return to Event" button.
+* button-large-green: Text is the size of a default h2 element.
+Use for "Add and Event" and "RSVP".
+* button-small-clear: Small clear style.
+Use is TBD.
+* button-med-clear: Medium clear style.
+Use for "Add an Event" on bulletin board.
+* button-large-clear: Large clear style.
+Use is TBD.